a sound first approach to opening the world

 Sonic research: Caitlyn Trevor

-The Visio School Project is an educational initiative that rethinks how young people with visual impairments learn essential social and emotional skills.
+This educational initiative rethinks how young people with visual impairments learn essential social and emotional skills.

-Our aim is simple: to make social connection, self-expression, and confidence learnable through sound, voice, presence and guided interaction, without relying on sight.
+We make social connection, self-expression, and confidence learnable through music, voice and guided interaction.

 This project is co-created with educators and grounded in science/classroom insights.
 The full lesson framework, exercises and behavioural goals are derived from field testing in schools.